 The FA has stated that the future health of the game relies on making football a safe, positive and enjoyable experience for the millions of children and young people who regularly play the game.
-To that end they have set up the Safeguarding Children Policy and Procedures which amongst other things requires that each club with junior or youth teams within its ranks appoints a Welfare Officer, a role I have taken on within Tring Athletic Football Club.
-Firstly a few lines about me.
-My name is Trevor Langley and my involvement with Tring Athletic goes back to 1998 when my son Ross started to play for the B team.
-Previously I was with Tring Tornadoes, undertaking a number of roles whilst Ross was a player at the club.
-As well as being the Club Welfare Officer I was for 10 seasons the physio for the first team after completing The FA's treatment and management of injuries course some years before.
+To that end they have set up the Safeguarding Children Policy and Procedures which amongst other things requires that each club with junior or youth teams within its ranks appoints a Welfare Officer, a role that has been appointed by Tring Athletic Football Club.

 Getting the right people involved - carrying out references and Criminal Record Bureau (CRB) checks